sdclibbery/pi-monitor/README.md

 x Can start a bot
 x Can stop a bot
-x Format log blocks based on level
+x Format log blocks based on level x Dont cache any pages
+* Bot log pages show latest entries on opening
 * Can clear logs
+* Bot log pages live update
 * Can set arguments when starting a bot
  !
 Fix forms...
 * Can switch which log levels are hidden on log page
-* Bot log pages live update
-* Bot log pages show latest entries on opening
 * Page that lists running bots with status and progress
+* Handle missing log files more gracefully

 Need bots to be reentrant - ie able to restart without losing state - for this:
 * Active bot list